Marc Benioff Sells 725 Shares of Salesforce, Inc. (NYSE:CRM) Stock

 - On Wednesday, February 22nd, Marc Benioff sold 725 shares of Salesforce stock.
 The shares were sold at an average price of $163.33, for a total value of $118,414.25.

-Salesforce declared that its Board of Directors has approved a stock repurchase plan on Wednesday, March 1st that permits the company to repurchase $20.00 billion in shares.
-This repurchase authorization permits the CRM provider to purchase up to 10.9% of its stock through open market purchases.
-Stock repurchase plans are often a sign that the company’s management believes its shares are undervalued.
+Salesforce declared that its board has approved a stock buyback plan on Wednesday, March 1st that allows the company to repurchase $20.00 billion in outstanding shares.
+This repurchase authorization allows the CRM provider to repurchase up to 10.9% of its stock through open market purchases.
+Stock repurchase plans are typically a sign that the company’s board believes its stock is undervalued.

 Analyst Ratings Changes

-Several brokerages recently issued reports on CRM.
-Northland Securities boosted their price objective on Salesforce from $150.00 to $181.00 and gave the company a “market perform” rating in a research report on Thursday, March 2nd.
-JPMorgan Chase & Co. boosted their price objective on Salesforce from $200.00 to $230.00 and gave the company an “overweight” rating in a research report on Thursday, March 2nd.
-UBS Group upped their price target on Salesforce from $162.00 to $210.00 and gave the stock a “neutral” rating in a research report on Thursday, March 2nd.
-Citigroup upped their price target on Salesforce from $182.00 to $210.00 and gave the stock a “neutral” rating in a research report on Friday, March 3rd.
-Finally, JMP Securities reaffirmed a “market perform” rating and set a $250.00 price target on shares of Salesforce in a research report on Thursday, March 2nd.
-One analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-eight have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $211.24.
+A number of research firms recently issued reports on CRM.
+Wolfe Research cut Salesforce from an “outperform” rating to a “market perform” rating in a report on Thursday, December 1st.
+Raymond James increased their price objective on Salesforce from $200.00 to $240.00 and gave the company a “strong-buy” rating in a research report on Thursday, March 2nd.
+Sanford C. Bernstein downgraded Salesforce from a “market perform” rating to an “underperform” rating and dropped their target price for the stock from $134.00 to $119.00 in a research report on Wednesday, January 11th.
+Atlantic Securities raised their price target on Salesforce from $140.00 to $200.00 in a report on Thursday, March 2nd.
+Finally, Citigroup lifted their price objective on Salesforce from $182.00 to $210.00 and gave the stock a “neutral” rating in a research report on Friday, March 3rd.
+One equities research analyst has rated the stock with a sell rating, twelve have assigned a hold rating, twenty-eight have issued a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $211.24.

 Hedge Funds Weigh In On Salesforce